 If it ain’t broke, don’t fix it.
 Not a bad philosophy, and perhaps a question worth asking when regarding Master Lock’s newest dialSpeed padlock.
 Now, for the sake of clarity this is not the first dialSpeed Padlock from Masterlock.
 The original, the 1500ID, uses the same up/down/left right combo code, but lacks the LED lighting, multi user functionality, and the all together pizazz offered by the 1500EDBX.
+For another way to upgrade the security in your home, check out our guide to the voice activated lockbox too.

 That being said, the new dialSpeed is one of the easiest locks to operate.
 I’m not suggesting it takes a brain surgeon to operate a school issued combination rotary lock, but relatively speaking this one is folds easier to use.
 So easy in fact, you could give it a monkey and they’d have it figured out by the day’s end.
 However, that isn’t to say security has been compromised in favor of simplicity.